Sukhoi Su-24: Second Chechen War

 Su-24s were used in combat during the Second Chechen War performing bombing and reconnaissance missions.
 Up to four were lost, one due to hostile fire: on 4 October 1999, a Su-24 was shot down by a SAM while searching for the crash site of a downed Su-25.
 The pilot was killed while the navigator was taken prisoner.

 2008 Russo-Georgian War

 In August 2008, a low intensity conflict in the breakaway Georgian regions of Samachablo and Abkhazia, escalated into the 2008 South Ossetia war.
 Russian Su-24s flew bombing and reconnaissance sorties over Georgia.
 Russia admitted that three of its Su-25 strike aircraft and one Tu-22M3 long-range bomber were lost.
-Moscow Defence Brief provided a higher estimate, saying that Russian Air Force total losses during the war were one Tu-22M3 long-range bomber, one Su-24M Fencer fighter-bomber, one Su-24MR Fencer E reconnaissance plane and four Su-25 attack planes.
+Moscow Defence Brief provided a higher estimate, saying that Russian Air Force total losses during the war were one Tu-22M3 long-range bomber, one Su-24M Fencer tactical bomber, one Su-24MR Fencer E reconnaissance plane and four Su-25 attack planes.
 Anton Lavrov listed one Su-25SM, two Su-25BM, two Su-24M and one Tu-22M3 lost.